 Your work should contain a research question (bachelor and master thesis) and hypothesis (master thesis).
 A research hypothesis is a prediction (based on significant knowledge or previous research on this subject) about the relationship between variables and it does not allow a wide range of outcomes.
 A research question is the open question your thesis sets to answer and it does not require any previous research or knowledge on the subject and allows a wide range of outcomes.
 Example of weak research question: "what are highway tolls in Poland?".
-Example of improved question: "are highways tolls too high in Poland?"
+Example of improved question: "are highways tolls too high in Poland?".
+Note, a research hypothesis (a statement of a predicted relationship between multiple variables) is not the same as a statistical hypothesis (a statement about relationship between two variables).
+A research hypothesis sets the stage to design your study, to collect empirical data, to test its truth or falsity.
+The choice of statistical test will depend upon the research design used, i.e. the test itself will not have a clue of where the measurement of the dependent variable came from or what it means.
+Thus alternative (H1) to the null hypothesis in a statistical or econometric test is not a research or experimental hypothesis.
+Each explanatory variable represents a kind of hypothesis.
+This means that testing the impact and significance of all variables included in the model is not the same as a research hypothesis.

 In addition, you should formulate a research objective that clearly states what you want to achieve through your research.
 It determines the scope, depth and the overall direction of the research.
 Achievement of research objective provides answer to the research hypothesis/question.
+No one expects your research objective to be groundbreaking, but a weak or unclear objective can undermine the overall strength of your thesis.
 Avoid a broad objective, but narrow it down as much as possible, because it is impossible to perform an in-depth analysis of a broad objective.
 Avoid several objectives or hypothesis/questions, because it will be difficult for you to account for them in details.
 Example of weak objective: "The research focuses on bibliography management tools" or "The research was designed to find out whether bachelor students like to use the tool for bibliography management".
 Example of improved objective: "The research addresses the use of bibliography management tools by Polish bachelor students".
 Example of good objective: "The research was aimed to identify attitudes of bachelor students from Polish universities to use bibliography management tools".
-The research problem (what is this research about?) is not the same as the research objective (what do you want to achieve through this research?).
+Thus you should clearly articulate not just the purpose, but also the scope of your study, because it helps readers understand the focus of your research.
+Note, the research problem (what is this research about?) is not the same as the research objective (what do you want to achieve through this research?).